AkaiMage/bibanon-stories-for-ereader/EReader/Damaged-Goods/Damaged-Goods.md

 This isn't some sort of quick fix for your conscience and your natural protective feelings.
 This will be a lifetime commitment.

-You will have to devote the rest of your life to her health and well being.
-You will have to be able to protect her form all the people out there that would want to take advantage of her and try to hurt her, just because she is weak.
+You will have to devote the rest of your life to her health and well-being.
+You will have to be able to protect her [from] all the people out there that would want to take advantage of her and try to hurt her, just because she is weak.

-At the same time, you will have to give her enough leeway to grow and develop independance, so she will be able to function in society without you having to be there at all times to serve as a buffer from reality.
+At the same time, you will have to give her enough leeway to grow and develop [independence], so she will be able to function in society without you having to be there at all times to serve as a buffer from reality.

 This will take an epic amount of patience, compassion, understanding, and a good sense of humor.